Exodus-Privacy/website/content/post/Assemblee-generale2018.en.md

 Finally, the general assembly ended with the election of the new board.
 Lovis_IX (treasurer), Codimp (secretary), U + 039b and MeTaL_PoU (president) were elected.

 We take this opportunity to thank all the people who supported Exodus Privacy, whether they donated a little time or money, or simply relayed our work.
 If you want to join us, to make educational materials such as our videos, communication, translation, code, proofreading ... don't hesitate!
-The easiest way is to join us on the [forum] (https://forum.exodus-privacy.eu.org/).
+The easiest way is to join us on the [forum](https://forum.exodus-privacy.eu.org/).